sunniekapar/Clock/README.md

 # Clock
-Simple clock that displays the time
+Simple clock that displays the time.
 Capable of changing between 24 hour or standard time